Bringing Awareness to What Makes us Feel Vital

 When you are working on something that you love, hours pass like minutes.
 However, sometimes it is a struggle to recognize what topics or projects might bring us that sense of vitality.
+What brings us vitality is missing from our awareness.

 At the April 2019 Catalyst Constellations Retreat we all experienced having people reflect back to us which ideas caused us to spark with vitality.
 And it was a tremendous gift!
 In fact, our ability to make positive change in the world was amplified as those around us helped us tune into what brought us joy.
 So much so that we wanted to share the magic formula that can help you give this same gift to others.